wereallgeek/PicoCalc-MMBasic-Programs-from-the-geeks/note/README.md

  at
 ## instructions
-The path to files is within the BAS, but currently points to b:\notes\
+The program will create a notes folder at the root of the SD card.
+The path is within the BAS, but currently points to b:\notes\
-I have put a notes folder in this GIT as an example.

-The program would store each note (numbered) as a file with .data extension in a notebook (collection) subfolder.
+It will store each note (numbered) as a file with .data extension in a notebook (collection) subfolder.
 It is plain text.
 Each subfolder (notebook) will have a .info file for data storage.